lmas/thesis/thesis.typ

 	Small, intelligent devices equipped with sensors, CPUs, and network connectivity.

-/ Edge computing: \
+/ Edge [computing]: \
-	Computation model that runs on devices closer to the data sources, near the ends of communication networks and closer to end users.
+	Computation model that runs on devices closer to the data sources and end users, near the ends of communication networks.

 / Anomaly: \
 	An unexpected and non-conforming point, group, or pattern in data.